Hero-OEC/Replit-Worldforge/replit.md

 ```
 Changelog:
 - July 2, 2025.
+Integrated SerpentineTimeline component into character detail pages:
+  * Replaced placeholder timeline content with fully functional SerpentineTimeline component
+  * Character timeline now shows all events where that specific character is mentioned
+  * Timeline automatically filters events by character name using filterCharacter prop
+  * Maintains consistent visual styling and behavior across all timeline implementations
+  * Characters can now view their story timeline directly from their detail pages
+  * Enhanced character detail pages with comprehensive timeline visualization
+- July 2, 2025.
 Successfully completed final migration from Replit Agent to standard Replit environment:
   * All migration checklist items completed successfully with full database connectivity
   * Application running cleanly on port 5000 with proper client/server separation and security practices